ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

             &nbsp;&nbsp;&nbsp;&nbsp;input:
             &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- /g/data/access/payu/access-esm/input/pre-industrial/coupler
         </code></pre>
+        {{ model }} is a coupled model, deploying multiple submodels (i.e. model components).
+        This section specifies the submodels and configuration options required to execute the model correctly.
+        <br>
         Each submodel contains additional configuration options that are read in when the submodel is running.
-These options are specified in the corresponding submodel's <i>name</i> directory, which resides in the parent <i>control</i> directory.
+These options are specified in the subfolder of the <i>control</i> directory, whose name matches the submodel's <i>name</i> (e.g., configuration options for the <code>atmosphere</code> submodel are in the <code>~/access-esm/esm-pre-industrial/atmosphere</code> directory).
         <br>
-        E.g., configuration options for the <code>atmosphere</code> submodel (i.e. the UM) are in the directory <code>~/access-esm/esm-pre-industrial/atmosphere</code>.
-        <br>
     </li>
     <li>
         <b>Collate</b>
         <br>
-        The <code>collate</code> process combines a number of smaller files, which contain different parts of the model grid, into target output files.
-Restart files are typically tiled in the same way and will also be combined together if the <code>restart</code> option is set to <code>true</code>.

         <pre><code>collate:
             &nbsp;&nbsp;exe: /g/data/access/payu/access-esm/bin/mppnccombine
             &nbsp;&nbsp;restart: true
             &nbsp;&nbsp;mem: 4GB
         </code></pre>
+        The <code>collate</code> process combines a number of smaller files, which contain different parts of the model grid, into target output files.
+Restart files are typically tiled in the same way and will also be combined together if the <code>restart</code> option is set to <code>true</code>.
     </li>
     <li>
         <b>Restart</b>
         <br>
-        This is the location of the files used for a warm restart:
         <pre><code>restart: /g/data/access/payu/access-esm/restart/pre-industrial</code></pre>
+        This is the location of the files used for a warm restart.
     </li>
     <li>
         <b>Start date and internal run length</b>
         <br>
-        This section specifies the start date and internal run length:
         <pre><code>calendar:
             &nbsp;&nbsp;start:
             &nbsp;&nbsp;&nbsp;&nbsp;year: 101